maanijou/ecosia-search-vscode-extension/README.md

 You can change these settings using the vscode Keyboard shortcuts section.

 ## Extension Settings

 This extension contributes the following settings:

 * `ecosia-search.ifNoSelection`: Specifies the behavior in case no text is selected.
 Show errors by setting to `error` or opening an empty search result page using `emptySearchPage` (default).
 * `ecosia-search.maxQueryLength`: Maximum search length (url length).
 Default is 2047 to support IE browser.

+## Known Issues

+* The context menu does not work on preview pages or terminal and I Can't search selected text.
+  * At this moment, vscode does not support API to use selected text.
+The workaround is to copy the text and use search from the clipboard or use the keyboard shortcut to search the copied text.

 ## Disclaimer